 The myeloma “cure” trials CESAR and ASCENT, which are part of the IMF’s Black Swan Research Initiative® (BSRI) project, are active and ongoing, and I will be providing an update very soon.
 However, another aspect of the Black Swan project is to understand what causes myeloma and to develop prevention strategies.
-This is a key element of the iStopMM study, in which full details of patients’ medical history, exposures, and DNA sequence information can be reviewed and assessed.
+This is a key element of the iSttopMM study, in which full details of patients’ medical history, exposures, and DNA sequence information can be reviewed and assessed.
 But what questions do we ask?
 And what clues do we have to guide the discovery process?

 Role of toxic chemicals

 The health impact of toxic chemical exposure has been much in the news lately.
 Agricultural chemicals, such as pesticides and insecticides, have long been suspected in the causation of myeloma, and I have written about the data supporting the role of Agent Orange (contaminated with dioxins) in the health of Vietnam veterans.
 Unfortunately, there is disappointing news that the Senate Committee on Veteran Affairs is now not supporting implementation of the “Blue Water Navy Veterans Act 2017,” designed to compensate veterans exposed to Agent Orange who served within territorial waters of Vietnam but not on land.
 A National Center for Biotechnology Information (NCBI) report strongly supported the connection to myeloma, but was apparently set aside.

 In a recent landmark legal case, a man who developed lymphoma as a result of agricultural exposure to Roundup weed killer won a $289 million settlement against Monsanto, the manufacturer of Roundup.
 This case has heated up the battle over whether glyphosate in Roundup causes cancer, including myeloma.
 Monsanto faces more than 5,000 similar lawsuits across the U.S.